TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 1/2 Samuel 1.27.md

 ---

-How are the mighty fallen, And the weapons of war perished!
+How are the mighty fallen, and the weapons of war perished!"